jy-gh/RecentFiles/README.md

 ### Installation

 Download the workflow file and double-click on it to install it.
-During installation Alfred will display the [Workflow Configuration](#Workflow-Configuration) values.
+During installation Alfred will display the [Workflow Configuration](#Workflow-Configuration) values screen.

 ### Usage